pcattori/vite-env-only/README.md

 //           ^? string
 ```

-## Why?
+### Why?

-Vite already provides [`import.meta.env.SSR`][vite-env-vars] which works in a similar way to this plugin in production.
+Vite already provides [`import.meta.env.SSR`][vite-env-vars] which works in a similar way to these macros in production.
 However, in development Vite neither replaces `import.meta.env.SSR` nor performs dead-code elimination as Vite considers these steps to be optimizations.

 In general, its a bad idea to rely on optimizations for correctness.
-In contrast, this plugin considers macro replacement and dead-code elimination to be part of its feature set.
+In contrast, these macros treat code replacement and dead-code elimination as part of their feature set.

-Additionally, this plugin uses function calls to mark expressions as server-only or client-only.
+Additionally, these macros use function calls to mark expressions as server-only or client-only.
-That means it can _guarantee_ that code within its macros never ends up in the wrong environment while only transforming a single AST node type: function call expressions.
+That means they can _guarantee_ that code within the function call never ends up in the wrong environment while only transforming a single AST node type: function call expressions.

 `import.meta.env.SSR` is instead a special identifier which can show up in many different AST node types: `if` statements, ternaries, `switch` statements, etc.
 This makes it far more challenging to guarantee that dead-code completely eliminated.